Cause Mapping Methodology

 Why is a cause-and-effect approach important to problem solving?

 Cause-and-effect is the basis of all problem solving.
 Organizations without a bias for cause-and-effect analysis supported with evidence waste significant time on speculation, opinion, and incomplete analyses.
-A cause-and-effect approach is the opposite of the “stuff just happens” mentality.
+Using a cause and effect map is the opposite of the “stuff just happens” mentality.

 How much detail is included in the Cause Map?